 ONE OF THE GREATEST PLAYS OF THE 20th CENTURY

+An Arthur Miller classic centred around the home of a longshoreman, his wife and orphaned niece.
+Their lives are changed forever when they shelter two illegal immigrant cousins.
 A powerful tale of love, violent opposition to a relationship and the ultimate climax ending in tragedy.

 Not to be missed!

 This Production is proudly sponsored by

-- Louis/2nd Immigration Officer…………………….Gino Scrigna
+- Louis/2nd Immigration Officer – Gino Scrigna

-Mike/Tony/1st Immigration Officer……………….Nick Lowe
+- Mike/Tony/1st Immigration Officer – Nick Lowe

 Rehearsal photographs by Robert Watson

 Review by Rick Bowen for Stagestruck

 Review by Paul Wilcox for North West End

-Membership also shows your support for the theatre and can also open a whole new world for you – we are always looking for new talent, any age, to work in all areas of the theatre – no experience is necessary as you will be given full training by our qualified staff.
+If you want to get involved as a volunteer, we are always looking for new talent, any age, to work in all areas of the theatre.
+Whether volunteering on-stage, back-stage, front of house, in wardrobe, props, sound or lighting, or elsewhere, no experience is necessary because you will be given full training by our qualified staff.

-We promise you that the satisfaction of a job well done, will really surprise you, as well as new friends waiting to meet you.
-Please pick up an Application form from the Box Office or write to the Membership secretary, at the theatre.
+We promise you the satisfaction of a job well done that will really surprise you, as well as promising many new friends waiting to meet you.
+Please pick up an Application Form from the Box Office or write to us at: